The British Soldier lyrics

 And the lonely British soldier wished he was back home again

-Come join the British Army! said the posters in his town
+Come join the British Army!
+Said the posters in his town

 See the world and have your fun come serve before the Crown